 We have also been working hard to increase the number of humanists on SACREs.
-Currently about two-thirds of SACREs have a humanist either as a member or applying to join.
+Currently about six-sevenths of SACREs have a humanist either as a member or applying to join.

 We have also provided advice for parents whose children have been victims of the existing law, both on our website and by email.
 Complaints of this nature remain the largest single category of complaint we receive at the BHA.

 Finally, we provide ideas for inclusive assemblies for teachers and SACREs, and encourage SACREs and schools to adopt more inclusive approaches in this area.

 We’re currently fundraising to keep our dedicated campaigner on ‘faith’ schools and education – the only full-time campaigner on these issues in the UK.
 We’ve not yet raised his salary for 2014 – you can help us do so by donating at http://www.justgiving.com/nofaithschools.